 Use of herbicide in a cut-stump method is used to maintain treatment areas that contain decadent woody vegetation.
-Trees or large shrubs that require removal within the inner 30 feet of defensible space are likely to be treated by cut-stump method with herbicide to permanently remove them from this high hazard zone.
+Trees or large shrubs that require removal within the inner 30 feet of defensible space are likely to be treated with an application of herbicide to the cut stump.
 Although brush encroaching into disclines and fuelbreaks will be primarily removed with chainsaws, more stubborn woody plants may require treatment with herbicide by cut-stump method.
-Spot treatments of vegetation within VMAs with other herbicides, as identified in Table 4-7, may also be used to the limits specified.
+Spot treatments of vegetation within VMAs with other herbicides, as identified in Table 4-7, may also be used to the volume limits specified.